 Technology feeds into unforeseen innovation and spans previously unsurmountable distance with speed, precision, and reliability.
-Within Brazil’s business climate, technology is guiding change towards better access and regulation of emerging local markets.
+Many new business opportunities in Brazil are using technology to guide change towards better access and regulation of emerging local markets.

-Business Opportunties in Brazil – Overview of the Brazilian Economy
+Business Opportunities in Brazil – Overview of the Brazilian Economy

 Brazil is the fifth largest country in the world, and the largest in Latin America.
 It houses a staggering population of just under 212.4 million people.
 Brazil has the ninth highest GDP in the world, run by significant manufacturing, oil and gas, agriculture, and iron and steel industries.